 At the 2017 Under 19 World Cup held in Italy from 22 to 30 July Rocci was part of the Gems starting line-up.
 In a 109-34 victory against Mexico Rocci scored 14 points, made five of her nine field goals, one of two three-pointers and had a game-high seven assists.
 Australia won two of their three Group D games with the loss being to Japan 61-66 in their opening game.

-In a quarter-final against Latvia the score was 53 all with 1 minute and 20 seconds remaining in the game.
+In a Round of 16 game against Latvia the score was 53 all with 1 minute and 20 seconds remaining in the game.
 Rocci made a jump shot with one minute and seven seconds remaining to give Australia a two point lead and followed up to provide an assist for a Chloe Bibby lay-up and made four free-throws to play a pivotal role in the 61-56 victory.
 Rocci finished the game with 10 points, six rebounds and a game-high six assists.

 After starting the Australian Gems first four games of the 2017 Under 19 World Cup Rocci was unable to play for the remainder of the tournament due to an arm injury.
 Without Rocci Australia lost a quarter final to Russia 65-67, defeated China 70-64 and lost to France 45-47 to finish sixth.
 Rocci played four of Australia’s seven games, averaging 10.3 points, 3.5 rebounds, 4.0 assists, 1.0 steal and 20.5 minutes per game.
 Rocci led the Gems in assists per game, ranked fourth in scoring behind Ezi Magbegor, Chloe Bibby and Jaz Shelley, and fifth for steals.